macchi-ato/aptt/README.md

-# aptt — Mobile App for academic term planning
+# APTT — Academic Term Planning App

 A cross-platform mobile application built with **.NET MAUI** for tracking academic terms, courses, and assessments.
 Data is stored locally on device using SQLite.
 No backend or internet connection is required.